-Garden coffee systems have more intensive management: coffee plants are mostly regenerated from selected wild seedlings or with nursery-raised cultivars.
-The original forest species are mostly limited to shade trees and in addition a variety of other crops, such as fruit trees, tubers, spices and false banana (Enset ventricosum) are grown (Wiersum et al., 2007; Abebe et al., 2013).
+Garden coffee systems have intensive management: coffee plants are mostly regenerated from selected wild seedlings or nursery-raised cultivars.
+The original forest species are mostly limited to shade trees, grown in addition to a variety of other crops, such as fruit trees, tubers, spices and false banana (Enset ventricosum) (Wiersum et al., 2008 Abebe et al., 2013).

-The yield values are sourced from various studies conducted in Ethiopia by using either; household and plot surveys (e.g., Mitiku, Nyssen and Maertens, 2018) or benefit transfer (e.g. Reichhuber and Requate, 2012; Sutcliffe, Wood and Meaton, 2012).
-The coffee yields were lower for the agroforestry systems compared to garden coffee.
-For example, a recent study by Mitiku, Nyssen and Maertens, (2018) using household and plot-survey data in Southwest Ethiopia finds that intensified garden coffee plots bring about higher yields ((858 kg per ha) than less intensified semi-forest coffee plots (531 kgs per ha).
-Simillarly, a comparison by Wiersum et al. (2007) shows that coffee yield were higher for garden coffee (450kg per ha) compared to semi-forest coffee (150 kg per ha).
-On average from the various sources, coffee yield was higher for garden coffee (approximately 542 kgs per ha) compared to semi-forest coffee (377 kgs per ha).
+The yield values are sourced from various studies conducted in Ethiopia by using either; household and plot surveys (e.g., Mitiku, Nyssen and Maertens, 2018) or benefit transfers (e.g. Reichhuber and Requate, 2012).
+The coffee yields are lower in the agroforestry systems compared to garden coffee.
+For example, a recent study by Mitiku, Nyssen and Maertens, (2018) using household and plot-survey data from Southwest Ethiopia finds that intensified garden coffee plots bring higher yields (858 kg per ha) than less intensified semi-forest coffee plots (531 kgs per ha).
+Similarly, a comparison by Wiersum et al. in 2008 showed that coffee yields were higher for garden coffee (450kg per ha) compared to semi-forest coffee (150 kg per ha).
+On average from the various sources, coffee yield are higher for garden coffee (approximately 542 kgs per ha) compared to semi-forest coffee (377 kgs per ha).
 We valued the coffee at USD 1.97 per kg of coffee.
-This was sourced from Namirembe et al. (2015) and adjusted for inflation to reflect the price as of 2017 using consumer price indices drawn from the World bank data.
+This was sourced from Namirembe et al. (2015) and adjusted for inflation to reflect the price as of 2017 using consumer price indices drawn from the World Bank data.
 The total value of coffee was estimated at 743 US\$ per ha for semi-forest coffee and 1,068 US\$ per ha for garden coffee.

 In addition to coffee, semi-forest coffee systems in Ethiopia provide other outputs including; timber valued at US\$ 313 per ha, honey valued at US\$ 54 per ha, wood fuel valued at US\$ 209 per ha and other non-timber products valued at USD \$4 per ha.
 Similarly, other products reported in garden coffee systems include; building materials (US\$ 381), honey (US\$ 51), wood fuel (US\$ 13) and medicinal products (US\$ 0.06 per ha).
 Cumulatively, the total product value was higher for garden coffee compared to semi-forest coffee estimated at US\$ 1,513 per ha and US\$ 1,322 per ha, respectively.
-Figure 8 shows a comparison of all the products' value between semi-forest and garden coffee systems.